cobalthq/cobalt-product-public-docs/content/en/Getting started/sign-in.md

 We support [identity provider-initiated single sign-on (SSO)](/getting-started/glossary/#idp-initiated-sso) based on the [Security Assertion Markup Language](/getting-started/glossary/#security-assertion-markup-language) 2.0 (SAML 2.0) protocol.
 SAML-based SSO is available to all [PtaaS tiers](https://www.cobalt.io/pentest-pricing).

+Navigate to your identity provider, and select the Cobalt app to authenticate.
+This affects the following roles:

+{{% owner-member-team-member %}}

-Once your organization has enforced SAML SSO, **you must sign in to Cobalt through the identity provider system** (such as Okta, OneLogin, or Microsoft Azure AD).
+If your organization [enforces SAML SSO](), **you must authenticate only through your identity provider**, such as Okta, OneLogin, or Microsoft Azure AD.
 Authentication from the Cobalt {{% sign-in %}} page is not possible.

-This affects the following users:

-{{% owner-member-team-member %}}

 Learn more about [configuring SAML SSO](/platform-deep-dive/collaboration/organization/organization-settings/saml-sso/) (for Organization Owners).